NVIDIA/spark-rapids/docs/supported_ops.md

 <tr>
 <td rowSpan="2">Explode</td>
 <td rowSpan="2">`explode`, `explode_outer`</td>
-<td rowSpan="2">Given an input array produces a sequence of rows for each value in the array</td>
+<td rowSpan="2">Given an input array produces a sequence of rows for each value in the array.
+Explode with outer Generate is not supported under GPU runtime.</td>
 <td rowSpan="2">None</td>
 <td rowSpan="2">project</td>
 <td>input</td>